-Tuna meatballs with caramelized onions, Traditional and Thermomix recipe.
+Tuna meatballs with caramelized onions, Traditional and Bimby Recipe.

-A sure hit as an appetizer, but also a second course that will leave everyone speechless.
+A sure hit as an appetizer, but also a main course to leave everyone speechless.

-Today I will propose both the classic cooking method and the Thermomix version, which you will find at the end of the recipe.
+Today I will offer you both the classic cooking method and the Bimby method, which you’ll find at the end of the recipe.

-Imagine an explosion of flavors in your mouth, the freshness and sweetness of the red onion from Tropea combined with the sweet and sour of the balsamic vinegar, and the body of the tuna meatballs.
+Imagine an explosion of flavors in your mouth, the freshness and sweetness of the Tropea red onion combined with the sweet and sour of balsamic vinegar, and the richness of the tuna meatballs.

 - Difficulty: Easy